Services

 Communications

-Having led the communications departments of a national nonprofit, a highly recognized foundation and the largest regional association of grantmakers, I have deep experience helping an array of social purpose organizations develop their communications strategies and products.
-Whether the need is for developing high-level strategy, producing organizational communications plans and formulating issue campaigns or more basic but equally important work of report writing, proposal development or event management, I love helping funders and nonprofits shape messages that move people to action.
+Having been an editor for Inside Philanthropy, and having led the communications departments of a national nonprofit (Public Agenda), a highly recognized foundation (Russell Sage Foundation) and the largest regional association of grantmakers (Philanthropy New York), I have deep experience helping an array of social purpose organizations develop their communications strategies and products.
+Whether the need is for developing high-level strategy, producing organizational communications plans and formulating issue campaigns, or more basic — but equally important — work of report writing, proposal development or event management, I love helping funders and nonprofits shape messages that move people to action.

 Public Policy & Advocacy